psu13/mutable-states/content/Fine Tuning in the Virgo Cluster, Plus a Surprise.md

 8. Occasionally, usually when everything has gone perfectly and you are polar aligned in 10 minutes, your first GOTO will send the scope pointing into the ground.
 At this point you should power down and go inside and have a beer.
 Since you are setting up a video camera, you don't need to worry about wrecking your dark adaption.
 This is the best thing by far about using this camera, by the way.

 Finally, I like to align with a high power eyepiece and switch to the camera after.
-This calibrates the pointing system with a smaller field of view, which in my experience means you get better pointing.
-If all of this seems like a lot of work, it is.
+This calibrates the pointing system with a smaller field of view, which in my experience means you get better pointing.If all of this seems like a lot of work, it is.
 Last night I spent about 90 minutes doing trying to make sure that I could repeatably get a good polar alignment in a systematic fashion.
 I can't really say I succeeded, because I was still confused about a few things.
 Also, I only got to spend an hour actually <em>looking</em> at anything.
 But The M51 capture above made it worth it.

 **The Rest**

 Now that the scope is set up, here is the rest of the checklist.

 1. Connect the control and video cables to the camera.

 2. Plug the video camera into the USB capture box.
 I use a cheap Dazzle DVC100.
 I have also played with a Firewire box and it is better, but the post processing tools, strangely, are better on Windows.
 So I'm using USB for now.